The Locker Key

 “You really have been watching too much TV, Jake.
 They’ll find you.
 These kinds of people can find anything.”

-Corelli walks over to his wet bar and gets another beer for both of them.
+Corelli walked over to his wet bar and got another beer for both of them.
 “They’ll probably be looking at security tapes at the train station and see you making off with the case.
 I think it would be a mistake to assume that these people can’t put two and two together and come up with your ass on a platter.”

 “So that's what they were looking for on Marlowe's body.
 The locker key.”